Twelve words that control everything

 The responsibility didn't.

 Write them down on paper.
 Store them somewhere secure.
 Never type them into any website.
-Never store them digitally where they could be accessed remotely.
-The standards that make this possible are well-designed.
+Never store them digitally.
+The standards are well-designed.
 The human element is where it breaks.

 Twelve words that control everything

-An estimated 3-4 million Bitcoin are permanently lost.
-Not stolen—lost.
+An estimated 3–4 million Bitcoin are permanently lost.
+Not stolen — lost.
 Forgotten passwords.
 Thrown-away hard drives.
-Mnemonic phrases that exist only in the memory of people who've died.1 At January 2026 prices (~$93,000), that's $280-370 billion locked forever in wallets no one can access.
+Mnemonic phrases that existed only in the memory of people who've died.1 At current prices, that's hundreds of billions of dollars locked forever in wallets no one can access.

 The same 12 words that make self-custody possible make it dangerous.